Dr Leejiah Dorward

 Resolving the links between poverty and rule-breaking in a conservation context.

 I am working on Dr. Freya St. John's ERC grant that aims to examine the drivers of rule-breaking behaviour in national parks.
-Using a range of cutting techniques from multiple disciplines the project will investigate how multi-faceted poverty and socio-psychological factors influence rule-breaking behaviour.
+Using a range of cutting-edge techniques from multiple disciplines the project is investigating how multi-faceted poverty and socio-psychological factors influence rule-breaking behaviour.

 Education / academic qualifications